luvotels/fs-hiring-test/README.md

 The real case scenario : each motel owner has a private access to a special area to administrate their data.
 They need to be able to quickly access the bookings that were made through the platform and their revenue share.

 You **don't** have to build any admin area but you should be able to login different users (ie, motel owners) and show only their own reports.
+Additional information about users and motels can be found in issue #1

 ### The data